hariChozhan/anscer_ws/readme.md

 ## Overview
 The **Waypoint Recorder** is a ROS 2 node that records waypoints based on odometry data and user input.
 It allows users to create waypoints manually via a service or automatically based on movement and rotation thresholds.
 The recorded waypoints are stored in a YAML file for later use.

+The Waypoint Planner is a ROS 2 node that allows a robot to navigate between predefined waypoints using the Nav2 NavigateToPose action.
+The waypoints are loaded from a file and can be accessed via their unique ID.

 ## Features
 - Subscribes to `/odom` topic to receive odometry data.
 - Provides a service `/create_waypoint` for manually adding waypoints.
 - Automatically records waypoints based on distance and rotation thresholds.
 - Saves waypoints to `waypoints.yaml` file.
 - Ensures waypoints are valid by checking for NaN/Inf values.
+- Reads waypoints from a **waypoints.yaml** file.
+- Sends navigation goals to the **Nav2 stack**.
+- Provides feedback on successful or failed navigation attempts.

 ## Installation